Juicer Buying Guide

 The aim of this juicer buying guide and tips is to help you select a juicer that will be your best friend on your juicing journey.

-What main technical features you need to examine and compare prior to buying a juicing machine?
+What main technical features you need to examine and compare ?

 Finding the Best Juicer that Suits your Needs and Budget

 To many people the price of an appliance is the major decision factor – which is very important on our opinion too – but there are other important features that must be considered before buying a product.

 Things to Consider When Buying a Juicer

 1. The Types of Produce You Will be Juicing

 Don’t all juicing machines juice everything?
 There’s no universal juicer that will juice every kind of produce, that’s why you should think through your juicing habits and select a unit that is best suited to your needs.

 Fruits and vegetables have different characteristics.
 Some are soft and contain lots of juice, others have harder structure with less liquid content.
 There are also stringy fruits and veggies, and ones that have lots of seeds.

 Not all juicing methods will work with the same efficiency.
 Leafy greens require a different kind of process to get the highest possible amount of juice out of them than vegetables and fruits do.

 There are 3 main juicer types based on the process applied during operation: